 LMPS English Policy (Brief Introduction)

 - English is the most important life-skill that we can teach the children at Lytchett Matravers Primary School and is often the ‘keystone’ for other areas of learning.

 - English develops children’s ability to communicate in spoken and written form.
 Through developing their knowledge, skills and understanding in English, children learn to appreciate that communication in all forms contributes to their wider understanding of the world in which they live.

-- The New English curriculum provides breadth and balance, is relevant and engaging and is differentiated to match needs and abilities.
+- The English curriculum provides breadth and balance, is relevant and engaging and is differentiated to match needs and abilities.

 Reading at School

 At Lytchett Matravers, we want our children to become enthusiastic, engaged readers and to develop a life-long love of books.
 We introduce the children to a range of good quality fiction, non-fiction and poetry books through our whole-class guided reading, small group guided and shared reading sessions.

 In the early stages of reading, we teach children to decode words using phonic skills as their main approach, alongside which we teach sight vocabulary.
 Once grasped, the focus for developing reading is on understanding and comprehension.
 Your child will read with their class teacher once a week during their guided reading session, then independently supported by teacher set activities during the rest of the week.
 Here at Lytchett Matravers-we follow the progressive phonics scheme, Read Write Inc (RWInc).

 Developing readers will bring home, either a RWIncbook or a levelled books (according to their stage of development).
 Independent readers will bring home a self-selected book from our supplementary books, or are able to read their own text from home or the library.
 Please encourage your child to change their book regularly so they can read each evening; speak to your child's class teacher if you believe this is not happening.